 In case your kernel does not have the x32 ABI support enabled but only the 32-bit emulation support, you can continue to build your system but you have to leave out any sections showing instructions for building x32 objects, vice versa.

-If the kernel feature required by a multilib is not enabled, building the multilib for a package in Chapter 8 may either fail immediately, or cause hidden breakages because autoconf cannot probe the system features properly.
+If the kernel feature required for a multilib architecture is not enabled, building the multilib architecture for a package in Chapter 8 may either fail immediately, or cause hidden breakages because autoconf cannot probe the system features properly.